WICG/turtledove/FLEDGE.md

 #### 2.5.2 Using Response Headers

-An alternative way to pass DirectFromSellerSignals without subresource bundles is via the `Ad-Auction-Signals` response header of some `fetch()` request or `iframe` navigation, together with the `directFromSellerSignalsHeaderAdSlot` parameter on `navigator.runAdAuction()`.
+An alternative way to pass DirectFromSellerSignals without subresource bundles is via the `Ad-Auction-Signals` response header of some `fetch()` request or `iframe` navigation, together with the `directFromSellerSignalsHeaderAdSlot` field on `navigator.runAdAuction()`.

 To pass DirectFromSellerSignals using a [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) call made by some script on the page (including in a subframe), specify an extra option, `{adAuctionHeaders: true}`: